tillmannr/rittr/README.md

 # Rittr

-Rittr is a Twitter clone written in PHP using Laravel and utilizing Redis as primary data storage.
+Rittr is a Twitter clone written in PHP using Laravel 5 with Redis as primary data storage.